Contents

 The proposal for a new major, minor program or addition of specializations, tracks or concentrations within existing major programs must undergo a series of approval stages before being added to the Undergraduate Catalog:

-- The proposal should first be approved at the department level.
+• The proposal should first be approved at the department level.

-- If the major or minor program being proposed is interdisciplinary in nature, then the directors, overseers, and contributors to the program should approve the curricular plan, which may operate per agreements across multiple departments or schools.
+• If the major or minor program being proposed is interdisciplinary in nature, then the directors, overseers and contributors to the program should approve the curricular plan, which may operate per agreements across multiple departments or schools.

-- After the proposal has been approved by the appropriate departmental personnel, it should be shared with the assistant dean and director of student affairs.
+• After the proposal has been approved by the appropriate departmental personnel, it should be shared with the assistant dean and director of student affairs.

-- Upon receiving the proposal information, the assistant dean and director of student affairs will ask the AS Undergraduate Curriculum Committee to review the proposal.
+• Upon receiving the proposal information, the assistant dean and director of student affairs will ask the A&S Undergraduate Curriculum Committee to review the proposal.

-- When approved by the AS Undergraduate Curriculum Committee, the proposal is shared with the dean for his review and approval.
+• When approved by the A&S Undergraduate Curriculum Committee, the proposal is shared with the dean for his review and approval.

-- After the dean has indicated his official approval by signing the proposal, his assistant will share the proposal packet with the appropriate personnel in the Office of Academic Affairs.
+• After the dean has indicated his official approval by signing the proposal, his assistant will share the proposal packet with the appropriate personnel in the Office of Academic Affairs.
 Academic Affairs will oversee the management of the proposed academic program changes and notify the College regarding the status of the core proposal after the course has been evaluated by the University’s Core Curriculum Committee.
 New major proposals, as well as changes related to major curricula, require the involvement of the UA Board of Trustees and ACHE.
 New minor proposals and changes to minor programs require the approval of the Board of Trustees, but not ACHE.
 In some cases, Academic Affairs may request additional information to accompany the program proposal and aid the appropriate entities in determining a decision.

-- After a decision is reached by the Board of Trustees and the approval of ACHE has been obtained, the department submitting the proposal will be notified by the Office of Academic Affairs.
+• After a decision is reached by the Board of Trustees and the approval of ACHE has been obtained, the department submitting the proposal will be notified by the Office of Academic Affairs.

 Interpreting the CourseLeaf Workflow